VioletHarmon2002/weatherStationproject/docs/system_architecture.md

 # System Architecture

 On this page you can describe the system architecture of your full-project.
 This includes the architecture of the software, the hardware and the communication between them.
 Make sure you create a clear overview, don't forget everything that is included in the existing Docker environment.

+The Smart Time Registration project is a system designed to track and display time, with additional sensor integration for user settings, environmental feedback, and data communication.
+The embedded device serves as both a client (sending sensor data) and a server (receiving status messages) over HTTP/HTTPS